-An outline of the aim of Paper P5, its structure and how the syllabus will be tested in the exams from June 2013
+An outline of the aim of Paper P5, its structure and how the syllabus is tested

-The article will begin by considering the syllabus and overall aims of the paper, how it relates to previous papers and the format of the exam.
+This article begins by considering the syllabus and overall aims of the paper, how it relates to previous papers and the format of the exam.
 It will then summarise advice about my approach to the paper using suitable example questions from recent exams to illustrate points.

 There are six capabilities and most will feature to some extent in every diet: